Back to the future on Terrorism

 Europe is particularly threatened by the return of EU citizens who have been fighting with radical al-Qaida-lined groups in Syria, according to Gilles de Kerchove, the EU counterterrorism coordinator.
 The US head of National Counterterrorism Center, Matthew G. Olsen, also warned about “wider array of threats in a greater variety of locations across the Middle East and around the world.”
 What happened to the global war on terrorism (GWT) and Western determination after 9/11 to put an end to terrorism once and for all?

-A shifting threat Until August 2013, I was employed by the CIA, authoring the National Intelligence Council’s long range analysis – what is called ‘global trends’ – which is briefed to the US President at the start of his administration.
+Until August 2013, I was employed by the CIA, authoring the National Intelligence Council’s long range analysis – what is called ‘global trends’ – which is briefed to the US President at the start of his administration.
 In compiling my book I’ve gone back to evaluate those forecasts.
 The first global trends report I did was for the Bush Administration three years after 9/11, when the global war on terror was in full swing.
 Hopes were high in and out of government that terrorism could be defeated.
 I was far less sanguine: “The key factors show no signs of abating over the next 15 years.
 The revival of Muslim identity will create a framework for the spread of radical Islamic ideology both inside and outside the Middle East, including Western Europe, Southeast Asia and Central Asia.”

 The press played up the fact that while the administration contended “Iraq was an integral part of US efforts to combat terrorism,” the report I authored warned that Iraq was providing terrorists with “a training ground, a recruitment ground, the opportunity for enhancing technical skills.”
 One of my global scenarios in the work was of a caliphate, which got right many of features of ISIS, including its breakaway from al-Qa’ida.